Santa Clara Valley: The Great Depression

 Deflation and overproduction severely hurt the orchards and packers of the Santa Clara Valley during the Great Depression.
 Bankrupt farmers from the Dust Bowl, the Okies, made the trek to California.
 Desperate to feed their families, they joined a workforce that was itself impacted by unemployment.
 The growers, with record low prices and surplus supply, could pay little.
 Labor organizers and goon squads battled in the labor camps.
-Woody Guthrie's songs were on the radio and he wrote a regular column in the San Francisco-based The Daily People's World.
-San Francisco had a strong labor union tradition which extended to Santa Clara County.
-During the "March Inland" organizing drive the International Longshore and Warehouse Union (ILWU) backed the Cannery and Agricultural Workers' Industrial Union (CAWIU), a Communist-controlled union headquartered in San Jose, which had considerable success organizing farm and cannery workers in the Santa Clara Valley and elsewhere in California until it was suppressed and its leaders jailed in 1934 by the State of California following sustained attacks by business, political, and reactionary forces which, in San Jose, resulted in an atmosphere of terror (the low point of which was a public lynching tacitly supported by James Rolph, the Governor of California).
+Woody Guthrie's songs were on the radio and he wrote a regular column in the San Francisco-based The Daily People's World for the workers.
+San Francisco had a strong labor union tradition which thrived in Santa Clara County.
+During the "March Inland" organizing drive the International Longshore and Warehouse Union (ILWU) backed the Cannery and Agricultural Workers' Industrial Union (CAWIU), a Communist-controlled union headquartered in San Jose, which had considerable success organizing farm and cannery workers in the Santa Clara Valley and elsewhere in California until it was suppressed and its leaders jailed in 1934 by the State of California following sustained attacks by business and political forces which, in San Jose, resulted in an atmosphere of terror (the low point of which was a public lynching tacitly supported by James Rolph, the Governor of California).
 The canneries, with a segregated seasonal work force of white women, were eventually organized, at first by an AFL-affiliated company union, but one which gradually evolved, thanks to rank and file efforts, into a union which genuinely represented cannery workers.